afetit/fetal-mri-segmentation/README.md

                -dev cuda0
 ```

-**(d) Run the tissue segmentation network (TSN):**
+**(e) Run the cortical grey-matter segmentation network:**

-Once you have generated brain masks for each of the scans you wish to segment, you can now apply the pre-trained TSN model on the scans, while indicating that the generated brain masks need to be used for defining regions-of-interest.
+Once you have generated brain masks for each of the scans you wish to segment, you can now apply the pre-trained segmentation model on the scans, while indicating that the generated brain masks need to be used for defining ROIs.

 Similar to the previous step, you will need:
-- The TSN model configuration file (tsn_model_config.cfg).
+- The segmentation model configuration file (cgm_model_config.cfg).
-- The TSN network check-point files (tsn.model.ckpt.index and tsn.model.ckpt.data).
+- The network check-point files (cgm.model.ckpt.index and cgm.model.ckpt.data).
-- The test configuration file (tsn_test_config.cfg),
+- The test configuration file (cgm_test_config.cfg),
 - The list of 3D scans you need to segment (test_t2w.cfg).
 Again, you will need to edit this list.
-- The list of output file names (tsn_out_names.cfg).
+- The list of output file names (cgm_out_names.cfg).
 Again, each entry here should correspond to a line in the list of scans; you will need to edit this list.

 You'll also need
 - The ROI mask configuration file (roi.cfg).
 This needs to list down the paths to the final segmentation
 output from the previous step, which can found in the 'predictions' directory.
 Each entry in this list should have a corresponding T2-weighted file in the test_t2w.cfg file.

-Running the TSN is also straightforward.
+Running the  is also straightforward.

 ```
-./deepMedicRun -model ./fetal-segmentation-system/tsn/architecture/tsn_model_config.cfg
+./deepMedicRun -model ./fetal-segmentation-system/cgm/architecture/cgm_model_config.cfg
-               -test ./fetal-segmentation-system/tsn/test/tsn_test_config.cfg
+               -test ./fetal-segmentation-system/cgm/test/cgm_test_config.cfg
-               -load  ./fetal-segmentation-system/tsn/checkpoint/tsn.model.ckpt
+               -load  ./fetal-segmentation-system/cgm/checkpoint/cgm.model.ckpt
                -dev cuda0
 ```